Hilal-e-Jurat: Recipients

 General Ayub Khan, the first military ruler of Pakistan who became a controversial figure towards the end of his presidency, serving as the second President of Pakistan between 1958 and 1969, also received the award.
 Notably A.O.
 Mitha, a legendary major general who played a significant part in the 1971 Liberation War in which he was stationed in East Pakistan (modern day Bangladesh), which ultimately led to the Secession of Bangladesh, was also bestowed the medal.

 Brigadier (r) Saadullah Khan, the only living soldier in Pakistan Army's history to have been recommended for Nishan-e-Haider for the demonstration of unmatched gallantry in 1971 war.
 His book "From East Pakistan to Bangladesh", guides the army's textbook curriculum.

 He was a charismatic person.
 Upright, handsome, soft-spoken and very, very spiritual.

 He was seen as being an oddball and 'soft on Bengalis,' fought the hardest in the war.

 He was recommended for a Nishan e Haider but was awarded Hilal e Jurat instead.

-It is also believed that Saadullah never appreciated Zia's role in Jordan.

-Brigadier Saadullah, who had fought gallantly in East Pakistan and then added a humanitarian dimension to the military's brutal tussle with the Baloch was prematurely retired on the pretext of 'being too religious' by a General who would go on to topple his beloved prime minister on the pretext that 'he was not religious enough.'
+Brigadier Saadullah, who had fought gallantly in East Pakistan.

 Other notable heroic personnel of the Pakistan Army who died during service and were given the medal in the line of fire include Ghulam Hussain Shaheed for his duty in standing his ground during an ambush by the Indian army near Pakistan's modern day border, near Kasur (of which it was later renamed after him).
 He was said to have held the national flag of Pakistan until his last breath when he was fatally wounded twice during battle with Indian armed soldiers.

-Major Ziaur Rahman was also bestowed a Hilal e Jurat for his contributions in the 1965 war; he later defected from Pakistan Army in 1971, and subsequently became the seventh President of Bangladesh.
+Major Ziaur Rahman was also bestowed a Hilal e Jurat for his contributions in the 1965 war; he later defected from Pakistan Army in 1971, and subsequently became the sixth President of Bangladesh.